 Crossing Comb Ridge proved to be another grueling part of the journey, requiring yet another dugway to be built up the face of the solid rock Comb Ridge.
 The pioneers named this “San Juan Hill”.

 By April 1880, most of wagons had pulled onto the flat river bottom near Bluff.
-Although the intended destination was less than 20 miles upstream, the expedition was too exhausted to continue.
+Although the intended destination, Montezuma Creek, was less than 20 miles upstream, the expedition was too exhausted to continue.
 The river valley appeared to offer good farmland.
 Calling the new location Bluff City, the pioneers began dividing the land into lots, building log cabins and digging an irrigation ditch from the river to irrigate fields.

 In September, Erastus Snow, Brigham Young, Jr., and other church officials arrived in Bluff to take account of the San Juan Mission.
 They appointed Jens Nielson the first LDS Bishop of Bluff City.
 “We want you to maintain your start in this country,” said Erastus Snow, explaining that the church had a definite object and purpose in settling a colony in this wild region.
 He advised the people to build their houses in a fort to defend themselves more easily from the Indians.